ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 	} );
 ```

-After rebuilding your project and refreshing the page you will see the inspector:
+After refreshing the page, you will see the inspector:

 {@img assets/img/tutorial-implementing-a-widget-4b.png Screenshot of a the simple box widget structure displayed by CKEditor&nbsp;5 inspector.}